 Governed by an elected Board of Directors, the Council on Adolescents of Catawba County was incorporated in 1986 as a 501(c)(3) nonprofit organization.
 The Council was created by a group of homemakers and the health educator from the Health Department to address the issue of teenage pregnancy in Catawba County.
-In the last 25 years, the Council’s focus was expanded to include educational interventions against tobacco, alcohol, and other drug use.
-Currently, programs are exclusive to puberty and teen pregnancy prevention education programs.
-The majority of funding during the Council's 25 years of existence has come primarily from grants: state grant programs, local foundations, and larger NC foundations, and private donations.
+In the last 27 years, the Council’s focus was expanded to include educational interventions against tobacco, alcohol, and other drug use.
+Currently, programs include puberty and teen pregnancy prevention education programs, mentoring programs, and initiatives that promote healthy behaviors among adolescents.
+The majority of funding over the years has come primarily from grants: state grant programs, local foundations, larger NC foundations, fees for services, and private donations.

 The Council's main educational initiative is in the area of comprehensive sexuality education, as required by the Healthy Youth Act, and encouraging abstinence-until marriage.
-Our programs are integrated, sequential, age-appropriate, medically accurate, and interactive.
+Our Healthy Youth Education Programs are integrated, sequential, age-appropriate, medically accurate, and interactive.
 Our target populations are adolescents between the ages of 10-18 in Catawba County.
 Through in-school education programs, we teach healthy alternatives to risky behaviors.
-In 2011, we served approximately 7,500 5th - 9th graders in Catawba County Schools, Hickory Public Schools, Concordia Christian Day School, St. Stephens Lutheran School and University Christian High School.
+We currently serve more than 8,000 youth in Catawba County Schools, Hickory Public Schools, Newton-Conover City Schools, Concordia Christian Day School, St. Stephens Lutheran School and University Christian High School.